Guest House (1980 film)

 Guest House is a 1980 Indian Hindi-language horror film directed by Shyam Ramsay, Tulsi Ramsay and produced by the Ramsay Brothers.
 This film was released in 1980 in the banner of Ramsay Productions.
 The music of the movie was composed by Bappi Lahiri.

 Plot

 Christopher, a psychic with ability to contact spirits, goes to a remote village for conducting a seance.
 He stays in a guest house at the village.
 Christopher has a valuable ring in his finger.
-The guest house's manager & co-worker murders him and cuts his hand off for the ring and buries the corpse.
+The guest house's manager and co-worker murders him and cuts his hand off for the ring and buries the corpse.
 The dead hand revives with evil power to avenge.